Why does my dog have diarrhea you ask?

 Other than that she hasn’t had diarrhea in several months, and I believe that is largely due to a change in her diet and regular acupuncture sessions.
 She now eats a home cooked, whole foods diet and the acupuncture has boosted her immune system.

-Now that she is seeing a holistic vet, I am looking to move away from medications to more natural treatments whenever possible.
+Now that she is also seeing a holistic vet, I am looking to move away from medications to more natural treatments whenever possible and of course safe to do.

 Why does my dog have diarrhea – conclusion